spiraldb/ziggy-pydust/docs/guide/index.md

 When converting from Python to Zig types:

 * `.as(T, anytype)` - return a view of the object *as* the given type.
 This will leave the `refcnt` of the original object untouched.
-* `.into(T, anytype)` - convert the object *into* the given type.
-This will decref the Python object when converting into Zig primitive types.
-This is also known as "stealing the reference", or "moving the reference".
-After calling `into` on an object, you should consider the original object to be invalid.

 When creating Python types from Zig types:

-* `.of(anytype)` - create a new Python object from a Zig type.
+* `.create(anytype)` - create a new Python object from a Zig type.
+Zig slices are copied.
 * `PyFoo.checked(py.PyObject)` - checks a `PyObject` is indeed a `PyFoo` before wrapping it up as one.
 * `PyFoo.unchecked(py.PyObject)` - wraps a `PyObject` as a `PyFoo` without checking the type.